Who is this forum service for?

 What if I prefer to read or post by live Email rather than logging in each time?

-This is now possible, although browser based interaction offers significant advantages (such as the ability to edit and update something you already posted, and to access the entirety of all current and past discussions) and is just as convenient if your bowser is set to remember your login details.
+This is now possible, although website-based interaction is encouraged, as it offers significant advantages (such as the ability to edit and update something you already posted, and to access the entirety of all current and past discussions) and is just as convenient if your bowser is set to remember your login details.
 However, users who do opt in to the Email service are automatically sent each new post and can reply either directly from their preferred Email application, or via browser by clicking the included topic link button in the notification Email.
-To start a new topic by email, you need to send a fresh message to firstname.lastname@example.org with a descriptive subject line.
-Please don’t reply to an existing topic with your message if you intend to change the subject (this makes life harder for others) – just post as a fresh message, with its own subject line, to email@example.com instead.
+To start a new topic by email you need to send a fresh message to email@example.com with a descriptive subject line.
+Please don’t just reply to an existing topic with your message if you intend to change the subject (this makes life harder for others).

 What if I don’t want to be bombarded with email?

 Live message exchanges can generate a lot of email, so users who don’t want this can easily switch them off (untick ‘Mailing list mode’ in your user email preferences menu).

 Users can separately choose whether to receive periodic summaries or digests of topics discussed, or to be notified if someone mentions them by name, or if there is a reply to any message they have posted.
-Users can in fact switch off Emailed notifications entirely and just log in to website when they wish to catch up with discussions or search for anything on a topic.
+Users can in fact switch off Emailed notifications entirely and just log in to website when they wish to catch up with discussions or to search for anything on a topic.

 How can I support the forum?